As Syrians flee Homs, sectarian faultlines deepen

-BEIRUT It started a few months ago with neighbors' suspicious looks, then came the threats.
+BEIRUT It started a few months ago with neighbours' suspicious looks, then came the threats.
 Their car was smashed and their front door was painted over with sectarian slurs.

 That was when the landlord said it was time for Khaled's Sunni Muslim family to leave the mainly Alawite district of Karam al-Louz in Homs, a city where communal ties have been ripped apart after 11 months of revolt against Syrian President Bashar al-Assad.

-"When we fled we were treated like criminals," said Khaled, whose impoverished family of seven had lived in the neighborhood for 15 years, until last month.
+"When we fled we were treated like criminals," said Khaled, whose impoverished family of seven had lived in the neighbourhood for 15 years, until last month.
 "Homs is a victim of Syria's revolution."

 Even before government forces began an artillery onslaught on Homs' Sunni Muslim areas nearly three weeks ago to try to crush the opposition, the city had been splintering along sectarian lines.
 Some fear this could foreshadow civil war.